simonduf/jchart2d-code/readme-binaries.txt

   Use this e.g. to cast the point into your subtype to extract further information about the highlighted point.
 !
 Added AxisTickPainterInwards, an axis tick mark painter that paints the ticks within the chart area.
 Contribution by Gerard Verhaag!
-o Changed policy of Chart2D.translateMousePosition(final MouseEvent mouseEvent).
+!
+Property of type ITracePointProvider is now assigned at trace level (vs. for all traces of a chart) which enables you to define them differently for each trace in a chart. o Changed policy of Chart2D.translateMousePosition(final MouseEvent mouseEvent).
 Before this the translation was done into the values covered by the first x and y axes.
 By now the translation is related to the axes of the trace of the nearest point to the given mouse event.